brians/jhu-getdata/README.md

 - activity_labels.txt

 exist in the working directory of run_analysis.R.
 Sourcing the file suffices to produce "activity.txt," as described in the included codebook.

+run_analysis.R also includes a function spotCheck() not used to produce activity.txt, but to check correctness of results from any reshaping functions under evaluation for future use.